-The point of these questions isn't to accuse people (rightly or wrongly) of the above.
-The point is more that the answer to these questions seems to matter.
-If it turns out that people are making exhorbitant profits at the expense of other people's lack of access to basic resources such as adequate shelter then the extent of the inequality would strike many as unjust.
+The point of these questions and this line is not to accuse people (rightly or wrongly) of doing the above.
+The above isn't dependent on the intentionality of the agents it is only making claims about who as a matter of fact stands to profit from various policies.
+If it turns out that people are investing their money so as to profit at the expense of other people's lack of access to basic resources such as adequate shelter, then the extent of the inequality would strike many as unjust.
+This is quite aside from the issue of how complex the jobs are of those who are paid the highest and quite aside from just how hard they work to secure a good return on their investments.

-The argument against us bringing our legislation more into line with the legislation of other developed nations has been a retort that we don't want to interfere with the free market.
+One possible response to the idea that we should bring our legislation into line with the legislation of developed nations is the response that there is no alternative (see Kelsey, 2015) things are too messy, too hard, and that we don't want to interfere with the free market.
 The market is not particularly free for many New Zealanders, however.
-Many New Zealanders can only buy inferior goods (in the economic sense of goods that are only purchased becuase people lack funds to purchase the goods they truly desire) because many cannot even afford to pay market rent to live in other peoples rental houses.
-Work and Income quotes are typically required to be for cheapest alternative and when you add in end of supply chain the result is that New Zealand becomes a repository for goods the rest of the world does not want.
-Before we considered Nthabiseng, Pieter, and Sven.
-Let us now say what Karlo Mila has to say about what she has seen of life in New Zealand:
+Many New Zealanders can only buy inferior goods (in the economic sense of goods that are only purchased because people lack funds to purchase the goods they truly desire) because many cannot even afford to pay market rent to live in other people's rental houses.
+Work and Income quotes are typically required to be for cheapest alternative, and when you add in end of supply chain, the result is that New Zealand becomes a repository for goods the rest of the world does not want.
+Before, we considered Nthabiseng, Pieter, and Sven.
+Let us now turn to what Karlo Mila has to say about what she has experienced of life in New Zealand: